GregTrevellick/AutoFindReplace/README.md

 - Each rule has a plain-English auto-generated summary explanation.

 - If a solution is opened whose name matches a rule, user is shown a summary of any modifications made.
+This summary can be surpressed if no modifications were made.

 - Incomplete rules (e.g. without a file name) can be specified, and will simply be ignored when specified the solution is opened.